Sheetal Sheth: 2010–present

 Sheth went on to perform in Why Am I Doing This and starred in Stalemate opposite Josh Randall and Burgess Jenkins, for which she was nominated for Best Actress at the 2011 Staten Island Film Festival.
 She guest starred in the popular television shows Nip/Tuck, Royal Pains, and NCIS: Los Angeles, and provided the voices for Sumi and Shark in the animated feature film Johnny Bravo Goes to Bollywood, based on Cartoon Network's popular animated television series Johnny Bravo.

 In 2011, Sheth starred opposite Mercedes Masöhn and Angela Zahra in Three Veils, which portrays three Middle Eastern women living in the United States.
 Even before it was released the film sparked intense controversy, and death threats were made against those involved with the production of the film.
 Three Veils has won numerous Best Feature awards at film festivals internationally.

 In 2012, Sheth continued to choose a variety of challenging roles in independent films.
 She starred opposite Lynn Chen and Parry Shen in Yes, We're Open, a sex comedy exploring open relationships.
 She again paired with Chen in Nice Girls Crew, which also stars Michelle Krusiec, and starred in The Wisdom Tree, a film blending science fiction, new age, and mysticism.
 Sheth stepped behind the camera to co-produce Reign, a short film dramatizing how miscommunication can lead to war.
 She also starred in the film, which was written and directed by Kimberly Jentzen and shot by Oscar-nominated Cinematographer Jack Green.
 Reign received the Award of Merit from Best Shorts.

-Sheth embarked on her acting career at a time when opportunities for South Asians, particularly Indian American women, in the industry were scarce.
-Her experience taught her that her ethnicity would often influence casting decisions, a factor she had not anticipated given her background and perspective.
-Many advised her to adopt a more "American" name, and she encountered obstacles when she chose to use her own name for performances.
-Beyond her acting, Sheth actively supports underrepresented groups, including Asian Americans, by participating in festivals, workshops, and panels.
-Her advocacy addresses the challenges these communities face within the entertainment industry.
+Sheth began her career at a time when few South Asians and very few Indian American women were making their living as actors.
+Still, she was surprised to find herself a pioneer.
+Nothing in her experience, education or personal outlook had prepared her for the role her ethnicity would play in casting decisions.
+She was frequently expected to change her name to something "more American," and was even denied representation when she chose to perform under her own name.